trampgeek/moodle-qtype_coderunner/README.md

 When authoring a question you can inspect the template for your chosen question type by temporarily checking the 'Customise' checkbox.
-Additionally, if you check the *Template debugging* checkbox (hidden until you click the *Show more* link) you will get to see in the output web page each of the complete programs that gets run during a question submission.
+Additionally, if you check the *Template debugging* checkbox you will get to see in the output web page each of the complete programs that gets run during a question submission.